 Skip to content

-RegLab’s specialist x Jonathan
+Header RegLab’s specialist x Jonathan.

 Summary

 Every day, our specialists are busy identifying (potential) clients and maintaining existing contacts.
 Among other things, contact is made, situation sketches are made and tangents are discussed.
 In this process, clients are encouraged to think about their preparation for a supervisory visit.
 In this blog, we meet with our multilingual specialist Jonathan.
-He will talk more about his role as a consultant for Belgium, France and Luxembourg in this blog.
+He talks more about his role as a consultant for Belgium, France and Luxembourg in this blog.

-‘My role within RegLab, mainly consists of having and maintaining contact with the heads of law firms in Belgium, Luxembourg and France.
-On a daily basis, I am busy creating awareness for money laundering prevention in the BeNeLux and France’ - Jonathan
+"My role within RegLab, mainly consists of having and maintaining contact with the heads of law firms in Belgium, Luxembourg and France.
+On a daily basis, I am busy creating awareness for money laundering prevention in the BeNeLux and France" - Jonathan

-Increased awareness around AML guidelines
+Greater awareness of AML guidelines is needed

 Making it easier to be AML-compliant

-As an office, you should always be just a little better, faster, more effective, or maybe even a little more modern than the competition.
-The most important thing is to provide excellent service.
+"As a firm, you always have to be just that little bit better, faster, more effective, or perhaps even a little more modern than the competition.
+The most important thing is to offer excellent service."
 Jonathan emphasises that when you need a lawyer, it is customary to go to someone you can trust.
-Someone who will help you with legal conflicts and someone who will take your problems out of your hands.
+Someone who can help you with legal conflicts and someone who can take your problems off your hands.
 After all, you pay a lot of money for a lawyer.
-Requesting extra forms, which are necessary for the onboarding process, is then something that firms prefer to minimise.
-Creating a user-friendly interface where clients easily walk through the KYC process makes it easier for lawyers to work AML-compliant.
+Requesting additional forms, which are necessary for the client onboarding process, is something that firms want to minimise.
+With a user-friendly interface that guides clients through the KYC process, it is easier for solicitors to work in an AML-compliant manner.

 Questions answered by our Belgian specialist